TheoGuerin64/music-player/README.md

-# My Discord Bot
+# Music Player

-My personal Discord bot features: music.
+A simple music player bot for Discord.

 ## .env